porla/docs/docs/api/methods/torrents_list.md

     }
   ],

+  // Total amount of torrents filtered "total_torrents": 1800,

-  // The total amount of torrents in the session.
-This can be used to determine
+  // The total amount of torrents in the session, regardless of filters "torrents_total_unfiltered": 45007
-  // the amount of pages, etc.
-  "torrents_total": 45007
 }
 ```